carrol23/pacificsdm/README.md

 # Species Distribution Modelling - Invasive Weeds in the Pacific
 Species distribution models (maxent) for three invasive weeds across the Pacific region.
-The model utilises worldclim variables topographic, FAO global soil organic carbon (GSOC), and terrestrial biome data as environmental predictors and occurence data sourced from GBIF directly accessed in R from R Studio through the RGBIF package.
+The model utilises worldclim variables topographic, FAO global soil organic carbon (GSOC) and the 2019 Copernicus landcover dataset as environmental predictors and occurence data sourced from GBIF directly accessed in R from R Studio through the RGBIF package.

 Occurence or presence data is cleaned using the R package Coordinate Cleaner.